dmbarreiro/bgenda-api-docs/source/index.html.md

 *Returns information from all companies*

-Returns an array with information from each company
+Returns an array with information from each company.
+Needs administrator permissions.

 > Example responses